13015517713/federated-learing/README.md

 ## objects
 - Simulate more clients in a standalone machine
-- Every client share one model
+- Every client has own model

 ## todo
+- [x] rewrite get_data.py to make code more beatiful
 - [ ] implement algorithms such as fedper and so on
-- [x] rewrite get_data.py to make code mode beatiful